HamzaSayadi/Actionizer/README.md

 ## Installation

-Before installing `actionizer` you need to have mongodb installed alongside with it's golang driver:
+Before installing `actionizer` you need to have mongodb installed alongside with its golang driver:
 ```shell
 go get gopkg.in/mgo.v2
 ```

-Once done install the `actionizer` by running:
+Once done install `actionizer` by running:
 ```shell
 go install github.com/think-it-labs/actionizer
 ```